Sifchain/sifnode/ui/README.md

 # Frontend repo

-🚧 This is currently under construction. 🚧
+🚧 This is currently under construction and may not work. 🚧

 ## Installation